3ilmakers/YellowTree/search_engine/README.md

 and there we see that `SUM(782_DJANGO-unkwn) = SUM(782_DJANGO)-SUM(unkwn)` <br>
 and we also see that `SUM(782_UNCHAINED-unkwn) != SUM(782_UNCHAINED)-SUM(unkwn)` <br>
 then we can order our result and see that DJANGO match with JANGO

+## To sum-up

+If you type `indi` you'll find the occurence by using basic sql search.
+But if you mistype `indieana` then you'll find by the motor search engine.